bunnyshell/templates/.bunnyshell/templates/nestjs_react_mongo/README.md

 💡 The wizard will require these from you, but you can also provide them as options, `-l` and `-r` respectively.

-📖 For more information on starting and stopping a remote Development session, please see:
+📖 For more information on starting  a remote Development session, please see:
 - [How to Start Remote Development](https://documentation.bunnyshell.com/docs/remote-development-start)
   - [with local files](https://documentation.bunnyshell.com/docs/remote-development-local-files)